gkoos/blog/src/posts/2025-09-25-New-Fcc-Article-How-to-Implement-Dependency-Injection-in-Go.md

 ---
 My 3rd FreeCodeCamp article is live

-## New Article: How to Implement Dependency Injection in Go

-My 3rd FreeCodeCamp article is live!

 In this article, I dive into dependency injection in Go: why it matters, how to implement it, and practical examples for writing cleaner, more testable code.

 Read it here: [How to Implement Dependency Injection in Go](https://www.freecodecamp.org/news/how-to-use-dependency-injection-in-go/)